 Once California passes a law, other states tend to consider following suit.
 California is the country’s largest market with nearly 40 million residents, and carries a lot of weight.
 Already, nine other states are considering similar laws, and Maine and Nevada have already passed narrower versions of privacy legislation.https://www.cnet.com/news/ccpa-everything-you-want-to-know-about-californias-new-privacy-law/

-But how can we as digital marketers provide a unique experience while still respecting our customer privacy?
+But how can we, as digital marketers, provide a unique experience while still respecting our customers’ privacy?
 How can we learn without being creepy?

-Katherine White gave a great presentation at WordCamp US in San Diego’s where she gave some ideas on how to do this.
+Katherine White gave a great presentation at WordCamp US in San Diego, giving some ideas on how to do this.

 15) UX Will Matter More Than Ever

 In her presentation at WordCamp US, she explained the $300 Million button.
 The famous example of how User Interface (UX), the color and placement of 2 simple buttons helped a company increase sales to $300M.
-The story is how new customers did not like the idea of having to create an account to view products and regular users did not like the login form because there was no way to save your password or username.
+The story is about how new customers did not like the idea of creating an account to view products, and regular users did not like the login form because there was no way to save their password or username.

-After the UX people realized the situation, they changed ‘Register’ to ‘Continue’ to make it clear that customers can shop without an account.
-By changing this 1 word, they saw a 45% increase in purchases, 1-month increase by $15M, and then by 1 year $300M in sales.
+After the UX people realized the situation, they changed ‘Register’ to ‘Continue’ to clarify that customers can shop without an account.
+By changing this 1 word, they saw a 45% increase in purchases, a 1-month increase by $15M, and then by 1 year $300M in sales.

-In 2020, with millions of websites competing for the attention of billions of users, it becomes extraordinarily important to make sure your website’s design fulfills your company’s marketing goals congruently with the overall goals.
+In 2020, with millions of websites competing for the attention of billions of users, it becomes extraordinarily important to ensure your website’s design fulfills your company’s marketing goals congruently with the overall goals.

-As you work on your company’s website, ask yourself at each stage of the build, “What is my website’s purpose and how can I get my users to accomplish that goal?”
-There might be an easy or small step (subscribe) or a giant leap (purchase) or there might be individual goals per page.
-Either way, where you place a button, the text on that button, the color of that button is important.
-You might not get it right the first time but iteration is key to any digital marketing strategy.
+As you work on your company’s website, ask yourself at each stage of the build, “What is my website’s purpose, and how can I get my users to accomplish that goal?”
+There might be an easy or small step (subscribe) or a giant leap (purchase), or there might be individual goals per page.
+Either way, where you place a button, the text on that button, and the color of that button are important.
+You might not get it right the first time, but iteration is key to any digital marketing strategy.
 Test and Record and Iterate your designs.

 For 2020, UX has a challenge.
-Page builders make it super easy to build complicated websites without know code.
-Right at our fingertips we can add animation, change the color of the section’s background or add parallax features (you know that cool feature that allows you to scroll but the image stays put).
+Page builders make it super easy to build complicated websites without knowing the code.
+Right at our fingertips, we can add animation, change the color of the section’s background or add parallax features (you know that cool feature that allows you to scroll but the image stays put).

-I want to close with Salvador Dali’s message that you can never be assured perfection.
-The same holds true to digital marketing and your website.
+I want to close with Salvador Dali’s message that you can never be assured of perfection.
+The same holds true for digital marketing and your website.
 It’s a never-ending pursuit.
 You are never done.